silvabox/makersacademy-oop-workshop/README.md

 The purpose of this workshop is to introduce you to the benefits of OOD by giving you the opportunity to refactor some procedural code into an OO design.

+The program takes a list of student data and produces an output of student names and ratings, ordered by rating.  *Rating* is an arbitrary calculation with no specific significance other than it's numeric.

 ## Instructions
 Work in groups of 4-5 people.
 You should each work on your own local version of the code, but collaborate as a group on the solution, sharing code and screens etc.